TEXT-S&P summary: Beijing Enterprises Holdings Ltd.

 its good conversion of EBITDA to discretionary cash flow.

--- BEH does not have any unutilized committed bank facility.
-We do not
+BEH does not have any unutilized committed bank facility.
+We do not account

 uncommitted nature.
 Nevertheless, they do provide financial flexibility and we